contexttesting/zoroaster/README.md

 ### package.json

-To be able to run `yarn test`, and `npm test`, specify the test script in package.json as follows:
+To be able to run `yarn test`, or `npm test`, specify the test script in the `package.json` as follows:

 ```json
 {